 I work primarily with adults, young adults, and couples experiencing life transitions, anxiety, trauma, end of life and/or grief and loss, and LGBTQ identities and concerns.
 I draw from narrative, mindfulness, psychodynamic, and sensorimotor approaches.

-I completed my graduate work in social work in 1994 at the University of Minnesota and have focused much of my post graduate work and training in the areas of grief and loss, end of life, trauma, LGBTQ identities and concerns, anxiety, supervision, and mindfulness and whole body integrative therapies.
-In addition to a clinical practice, I am an adjunct faculty member at St. Catherine University-University of St. Thomas School of Social Work, where I was a full-time faculty member for eleven years.
+I completed my graduate work in social work in 1994 at the University of Minnesota and have focused much of my post graduate work and training in the areas of grief & loss and end of life, trauma, LGBTQ identities and concerns, anxiety, supervision, and mindfulness & whole body integrative therapies.
+In addition to maintaining a clinical practice, I am an adjunct faculty at both St. Catherine University and the University of St. Thomas, where I was previously on the full-time faculty in the combined School of Social Work for eleven years.

-I welcome hearing from you so we can together determine the best approach to addressing what you care about and wish to address.
+I welcome hearing from you so that we can explore the things you care about and wish to address.